neondatabase/website/content/docs/data-types/tsvector.md

 - `'a':1A 'cat':2 'sat':3 'on':4 'the':5 'mat':6`

-When a document is cast to the `tsvector`, it doesn't perform any normalization and just splits the text into lexemes.
+When a document is cast to `tsvector`, it doesn't perform any normalization and just splits the text into lexemes.
 To normalize the text, you can use the `to_tsvector` function with a specific text search configuration.
 For example:

 ```sql
 SELECT